mitallast/netty-queue/README.md

  - REST for simple integration
  - JSON for flexible message structures
- - STOMP for fast and asynchronous api
  - Netty for fastest TCP/IP and HTTP server realization
  - Memory mapped files to access data as an transaction log

 As result one instance allows:
  - send up to 165175 REST messages-at-request per second in concurrent mode
- - send up to 176600 STOMP messages-at-request per second in concurrent mode

 See integration test benchmarks for more details.